karink520/data-visualization-fletcher/index.md

 **Principles of Effective Data Visualization**

-Fundamentals of Data Visualization: A Primer on Making Informative and Compelling Figures, by Claus Wilke: A nice, readable, very visual overview of different plots, when to use them, and how to make them effective.
+*Fundamentals of Data Visualization: A Primer on Making Informative and Compelling Figures* by Claus Wilke: A nice, readable, very visual overview of different plots, when to use them, and how to make them effective.
 (Available from Tufts library)

-How Charts Lie: Getting Smarter About Visual Information by Alberto Cairo: An excellent book about how data visualizations are used and misused.
+*How Charts Lie: Getting Smarter About Visual Information* by Alberto Cairo: An excellent book about how data visualizations are used and misused.

-Truthful Art, The: Data, Charts, and Maps for Communication by Alberto Cairo
+*The Truthful Art: Data, Charts, and Maps for Communication* by Alberto Cairo

 **Data analysis and visualization in Python**